Pikkel/WebhookSpammer-Rust/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/01-Feli/WebhookSpammer-Rust/total?label=Github%20Downloads)]()

-A copy of my webhook spammer but using rust
+A copy of my webhook spammer but using rust - this is my first rust program

 # How to download